Durga-Anand-2006/F27WD-Y1-S2-JOURNALTOCS/README.md

-# 🐫 JournalTOCs Redesign
+# 📖 JournalTOCs Redesign

 > "Explore the World of Research"

 A UI/UX redesign of [JournalTOCs](http://www.journaltocs.hw.ac.uk) — the free
 scholarly journal Tables of Contents (TOC) discovery platform, reimagining its navigation, colour system, layout, and responsiveness for a cleaner, more usable research experience.
-Built as part of F27WD Web Design and Databases coursework at Heriot-Watt University Dubai (Group 14).
+The very first project, built as part of F27WD Web Design and Databases coursework at Heriot-Watt University Dubai (Group 14).

 ---